gitlabhq/gitlabhq/doc/gitlab-geo/configuration.md

 ```

 ## Troubleshooting

+>**Note:**
+This list is an attempt to document all the moving parts that can go wrong.
+We are working into getting all this steps verified automatically in a
+rake task in the future.

 Setting up Geo requires careful attention to details and sometimes it's easy to
 miss a step.
 Here is a checklist of questions you should ask to try to detect